wowthemesnet/mediumish-theme-jekyll/_posts/2020-08-26-interiors.md

 6. No work should be carried out or material should be placed in common areas.
 Any damage to common areas shall be recovered from the unit owner

-7. No structural alteration to the building is allowed.
+7. No structural alteration (such as breaking of walls), changes to the layout of the apartment or changes to the exterior appearance of the apartments (such as changing of balcony grills, windows or doors)  is allowed.
 In case of any deviation GOA shall be obliged to penalize the owner and recover the costs for reinstating to the original/sanctioned form.

 8. Replacement of tiles/flooring will need prior approval from facility manager to ensure there is no structural damage